Bypassing Cloudflare Turnstile with Playwright: Production Configuration for E-commerce Price Intelligence

 pass

-# Wait for pricing data to hydrate via XHR/Fetch
+# Let pricing data hydrate via XHR/Fetch before reading the DOM.

 await page.wait_for_load_state("networkidle")